How to Stop Hating Yourself - Understanding Self-Loathing and Finding a Way Out

 The True Nature of Self-Loathing

 From the perspective of cognitive behavioral therapy, self-loathing is a form of "cognitive distortion."
-You focus only on your negative aspects (mental filter), ignore the positive ones, generalize a single failure into "I always fail" (overgeneralization), and compare only others' successes with your own failures (unfair comparison).
+You focus only on your negative aspects (mental filter), ignore the positive ones.
+You generalize a single failure into "I always fail" (overgeneralization).
+You compare only others's successes with your own failures (unfair comparison).
 These distorted thought patterns maintain and reinforce self-loathing.

 The Harm Self-Loathing Causes